OscarKodes/100-Days-of-Data-Projects/README.md

     - About -5.19, which is pretty negative.
     - This makes sense because as seen with the topic analysis, many posts and comments discuss injustice and racism against AsianAmericans.
     - But their are plenty of positive posts, which are likely to be associated with movies and culture topics.

+---

+### Day 98-100 - Oct 6-8, 2022

+**Tasks Done**

+- Finish SQL project
+- "What and Where are the World's Oldest Businesses"
+    - Datacamp SQL guided project
+- Plan for future projects